AFRICAN ANGELS INDEPENDENT SCHOOL

 African Angels learners come from extremely disadvantaged backgrounds – teaching them literacy and numeracy in ways which far exceed the state-provided education systems provides them with a real chance to break the cycle of poverty.

 ‘Knowledge is power.
 Power for all.’

-In 2017 the Chintsa East Community Learning Centre will become operational, providing internet connectivity for over 2 500 local residents.
-With the super goal of increasing employment and reducing poverty, the centre will be open 7 days a week for all residents to access.
-Those not familiar with internet and computer technology will be able to participate in workshops in a structured and supported environment.
-Learners will be able to take advantage all that the internet offers to support their school work and improve their school results.
+In 2017 the Chintsa East Community Learning Centre became operational, providing internet connectivity for over 2 500 local residents.
+With the goal of increasing employment and reducing poverty, the centre is open 7 days a week for all residents to access.
+Those not familiar with internet and computer technology are able to participate in workshops in a structured and supported environment.
+Learners are able to take advantage all that the internet offers to support their school work and improve their school results.
 Job seekers can create an email address, search and apply for jobs that, previously, they were unable to access.
 Local community members will be trained to facilitate workshops for the community, and assist others to harness the power of the internet.